-The Enrichment scheme has been designed to give students undertaking a PhD the opportunity to enhance, refresh, and broaden their research by accessing the facilities and opportunities available at The Alan Turing Institute.
+The Enrichment scheme has been designed to give students undertaking a PhD the opportunity to support and enhance their current research by accessing the facilities and opportunities available at The Alan Turing Institute.
 Students usually join us in their second or third years to further the work they are undertaking for their research project and support the completion of the PhD.

 Learn and apply new methodologies

 We encourage our Enrichment students to learn new techniques to enrich their research while undertaking their placement.
-Learning is supported through the doctoral training programme as well as the support of our in house research software engineering team and fantastic computing resources.
+Learning is supported through our training programme as well as the support of our in-house research software engineering team.

 Develop research independence

 Further benefits of the Enrichment scheme include:

-- Full induction to the Turing community and access to doctoral training throughout the year.
+- Full induction to the Turing community and access to training throughout the year.

 - Access to a range of events, seminars, reading groups, and workshops delivered by leaders in research, government, and industry – see a selection of what is happening at the Institute on our events pages.